-Rich in history, lavish in décor, and perfect in setting, this family resort has everything... even a ghost!
+Pretty in pink, this five-star family resort has everything... even a ghost!

 Pampering guests for nearly a century, the hotel has a romantic history.
 The original builder, Thomas Rowe, fell deeply in love with an opera singer named Lucinda in the 1890s.
 Their love, however, was forbidden by her parents, and they whisked her away to her native Spain.
-Through the years, he received one letter from her in which she promised that she would wait for him by the fountain where they once met.
+Through the years, Rowe received one letter from her in which she promised that she would wait for him by the fountain where they once met.
 Sadly, they never reunited.
-In 1928, Rowe built The Don as a tribute to her; the grand fountain on the back veranda is an exact replica of the site of their first meeting.
-Some guests have reported seeing a ghost matching Thomas’ description - signature white suite and Panama hat - walking along the beach with a dark-haired woman.
-Perhaps you, too will catch a glimpse of Thomas and his Lucinda during your stay.
+In 1928, Rowe built The Don as a tribute to her.
+The grand fountain on the back veranda is an exact replica of the site of their first meeting.
+Some guests have reported seeing a ghost matching Thomas’ description - signature white suit and Panama hat - walking along the beach with a dark-haired woman.
+Perhaps you, too, will catch a glimpse of Thomas and his Lucinda during your stay.

 Where to stay?

 As my family and I opened the door to our room, we were awestruck.
 We kept taking in the view from our window and could not imagine a more perfect picture.
-Although the rooms are not large, they are luxurious.
-Our 5-year old found the beds quite bouncy.
+Although the rooms aren’t large, they are luxurious.
+Our 5-year-old found the beds quite bouncy.
 Rooms begin at $249/night.
 If you need a little more space, step up to a suite or even the two-story penthouse.
 Suites begin at $359/night.

 KidTripster Tip: Submit a request early for a room with an ocean view.
 You’ll be astounded.